That estimated dollar amount reflects a 139.1% acceleration from $640.9 million during 2018.

-Greenland’s 5 biggest exported products by value are crustaceans including lobsters, frozen whole fish, fish fillets and pieces, and fishing vessels or factor ships.
-Collectively, those 5 leading export categories represent 94.4% of Greenland’s total revenues.
-So high a percentages indicates an intensely concentrated set of exported goods specific to fishing-related businesses.
+Greenland’s top 6 biggest exported products by value are crustaceans including lobsters, frozen whole fish, preserved or prepared crustaceans and molluscs, fish fillets and pieces, dried, salted or smoked miscellaneous fish, then fresh whole fish.
+Collectively, those 6 leading export categories represent 97.5% of Greenland’s total export revenues.
+Such a high percentage indicates Greenland intensely concentrated set of exported goods specific to seafood.

 Greenland’s Top 10 Exports

-In second place for improving export sales was electrical machinery and equipment via a 2,709% gain.
+In second place for improving export sales was salt, sulphur, stone and cement via a 492.8% advance.

-Greenland’s shipments of machinery including computers posted the third-fastest gain in value up by 485.2%.
+Greenland’s shipments of optical, technical and medical apparatus posted the third-fastest gain in value, up by 338.7%.

-The leading decliner among Greenland’s top 10 export categories was miscellaneous animal-origin products, thanks to a -2.5% drop year over year.
+The most modest increase among Greenland’s top 10 export categories belongs to fish, thanks to a 3.7% year-over-year upturn.

-At the more granular four-digit Harmonized Tariff System code level, crustaceans including lobsters represents Greenland’s most valuable exported product at 35.4% of its overall total.
-Close behind in second place were frozen whole fish (35%) trailed by preserved or prepared crustaceans and molluscs (15.2%), fish fillets and pieces (6.8%), fishing vessels and factory ships (1.9%), dried, salted or smoked fish (also 1.9%), then phone system devices including smartphones (0.4%).
+At the more granular four-digit Harmonized Tariff System code level, crustaceans including lobsters represent Greenland’s most valuable exported product at 36% of its overall total.
+In second place were frozen whole fish (34%) trailed by preserved or prepared crustaceans and molluscs (16.9%), fish fillets and pieces (8.3%), dried, salted or smoked miscellaneous fish (1.4%), fresh whole fish (0.8%), precious or semi-precious unstrung stones (0.5%), miscellaneous animal products (0.3%), moluscs (0.2%), then phone devices including smartphones (0.1%).